-Director of Admissions, Miss Porter's School
+Director of Enrollment Management, Miss Porter's School

 Liz Schmitt is the Director of Admission at Miss Porter's School.
 She has served in this role for five years and was previously the Director of College Counseling.
 Prior to joining Porter's, Liz worked in college admission as an intern at Union College, an assistant director at Hobart and William Smith Colleges, and as an auxiliary reader at University of Pennsylvania.
 She earned her undergraduate degree from Union College, holds a Masters in Higher Education Management from University of Pennsylvania, and earned a Certificate in Positive Psychology through Kripalu.
 Liz is passionate about enrollment management, leadership, and empowerment for girls.